-Northwestern remains a center for tertiary care exposing residents to patients with rare pathology.
-The hospital also exists in one of the busiest urban areas in the country providing exposure to all of the 'bread and butter' medical conditions.
-Northwestern is committed to community service, dedicated to indigent health care and provides more charity care than any private hospital in the Chicagoland area.
+Northwestern Memorial Hospital is a state of the art 900 bed facility that serves as a quaternary referral center.
+The hospital exists in one of the busiest urban areas in the country providing exposure to both 'bread and butter' medical conditions and rare pathology.
+Northwestern is committed to community service, dedicated to indigent health care and provides the second most charity care of any private hospital in the Chicagoland area.

 Residents gain tremendous experience and education on one month inpatient subspeciality rotations.